ga-wdi-boston/html-angular-directives/README.md

 1. The ng-app directive tells the angular.js that this is an angular app.
 2. Include the Angular javascript.
-3. The ng-model directive is used to create a property in this view's ViewModel, $scope.
+3. The ng-model directive is used to create a property in this view's ViewModel.
 4. Data Binding Expression will output the value of the property/attribute.

-Each Angular View has a ViewModel that can be accessed via the $scope syntax.
+Each Angular View has a ViewModel that can be accessed via the scope syntax.
 It's a container of attributes.
 We can think that it's just an object literal with properties.

-_We'll see later how $scope fits into the Angular architecture._
+_We'll see later how scope fits into the Angular architecture._

 #### Directives